Waaal/BobaOS/doc/driver/disk_ata_pio.md

 ## Reading from ATA PIO
-To read from a ATA PIO device we should fist initialice it.
+To read from a ATA PIO device we should fist initialize the ATA PIO it.
 So we should make sure that:
 - Reset all driver (for first time user after boot)
 - A drive is connected to a port